WVAviator/capti/npm/README.md

 - For helpful debugging, you can set the property `print_response: true` on your tests, and the full response returned from your server will be printed in the console.

 - To assert that a test _should fail_ rather than pass, you can set the property `should_fail: true` on the test.
 However, most of the time you should be able to get what you need using matchers and if not - make a suggestion!

+- Headers are matched case-insensitive.
+Newer recommendations in the HTTP specifications suggest using lowercase, and most frameworks will default to using lowercase.
+If you specify capitalized headers in your `expect` definition, they will still match their lowercase versions.

 ## Planned Development